 Airtrunk

-Operational realities are intensifying as the industry navigates complex capital demands alongside significant physical site development across key markets.
-While high-level strategic investments solidify regional dominance, ground-level execution requires managing power constraints and structuring financing for these enormous builds.
-The focus is clearly shifting toward active deployment.
+Tangible, large-scale commitments to expanding physical capacity are evident globally, with significant projects underway in India and Australia.
+Operational realities are intensifying as the industry faces complex capital demands and extensive physical site development.
+While strategic investments solidify regional dominance, ground-level execution is challenged by power constraints and financing these enormous builds, marking a clear shift towards active deployment.

 Coverage